1. Start with your budget

 11. Know when to take advice — and when to pass

 You know you’re prepared when you have a strong sense of when to heed certain types of advice — and when to skip it.
-For example, most experts recommend that you avoid a loan term longer than 60 months.
+For example, most experts recommend that you avoid loan terms longer than 60 months.
 But if you truly plan on keeping that car for as long as it runs, the benefits of a long-term loan might actually outweigh the risks.

 Getting a car for the first time might seem daunting, but you can find a good deal if you arm yourself with information.
 Don’t be afraid to rely on others’ experiences to help you make a decision.